newyork-anthonyng/feynman-technique/websockets/README.md

 WebSockets are a way for 2 computers to talk with each other.
 To see why WebSockets are useful, let's first look at HTTP requests.

 HTTP requests are a common way for computers to talk with each other.
-One computer, which we'll call the client, requests information from the other computer, which we'll call the server.
-The server responds back to the client with information.
-We call this the request/response cycle.
+One computer, which we'll call the *client*, **requests** information from the other computer, which we'll call the *server*.
+The server **responds** back to the client with information.
+We call this the **request/response cycle**.

 <img src="./http.jpg" width="500">